kenmulford/rails-vagrant-ansible/README.md

 - Edit `ansible/playbook.yml` to comment out any installations you don't need
 - Edit `ansible/config.yml` to configure versions and DB setup info
 - From within your Rails app folder, run `vagrant up` and then `vagrant ssh`.
 This will connect you to the Vagrant box.
-- From within the Vagrant box, run `cd /vagrant` and then `rails s`
+- From within the Vagrant box, run `cd /vagrant`
+- If this is a new Rails app that hasn't been created yet, run `rails new .`.
+This will create a new Rails app in that folder
+- Run `rails s -b 0.0.0.0`

-Then your app will be running at [http://localhost:3000](http://localhost:3000)
+Then your app will be accessible at [http://localhost:3000](http://localhost:3000)

 ## License